BestModules-Libraries/BM92S2021-A/README.md

 BM92S2021-A
 ===========================================================

-BM92S2021-A is a color recognition module launched by Flextron, which uses 9-bit single-wire bidirectional UART communication Letter way.This document describes how to install Arduino Lib on the BM92S2021-A Arduino Lib function.
+BM92S2021-A is a color recognition module launched by Flextron, which uses 9-bit single-wire bidirectional UART communication Letter method.This document describes how to install Arduino Lib on the BM92S2021-A Arduino Lib function.
 The example demonstrates features such as getting colors.

 This library can be installed via the Arduino Library manager.
 Search for **BM92S2021-A**.